This Notice intends to provide you with information on how personal data is being processed in the context of SNF grantmaking activities.

 When processing of your personal data is no longer necessary, your data are destroyed in a secure manner or rendered anonymous, unless the law specifies otherwise.

-To exercise the above rights or ask any question regarding the processing of your personal data by the SNF, you can contact us in one of the following ways:
+To access your personal data, to exercise the above rights as well as for any comments, questions or requests regarding the processing of your personal data, please contact the Data Controller in one of the following ways:

 By letter to the address: